COVID information specifically relevant for arts and cultural heritage organizations and artists [last update: January 22, 2021]:

 - The CERF+ COVID-19 Relief Grant provides one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
 Priority will be given to eligible artists who have traditionally been underserved by the grantmaking community, including Black, Indigenous, People of Color, and folk and traditional artists.
-CERF+ completed two cycles of this program and they are currently fundraising in hopes of opening another cycle early in 2021.
+CERF+ has opened a third cycle of this program and they are accepting applications through February 3, 2021.

 - The Americans for the Arts Action Fund developed a seven-page table that provides information about CARES Act funds from the perspective of a nonprofit arts org, a governmental arts agency, a commercial arts company, a self-employed individual artist, and as a taxpayer.
 Last updated: May 28th.